Login

 Rotary

-Rotary valves utilize a rotating closure component to block flow within a piping system.
-Most often, this rotation is limited to 90 degrees, which is why rotary valves are also commonly referred to as quarter-turn valves.
-These types of valves are closed at 0 degrees and open at 90 degrees.
+Rotary valves feature a rotating closure mechanism that obstructs flow in a piping system.
+Typically, this rotation is restricted to 90 degrees, which is why they are often termed quarter-turn valves.
+These valves are fully closed at 0 degrees and opened at 90 degrees.

-Some rotary valves can operate with a larger degree of rotation and include more than two positions.
-Common examples of rotary valve types are butterfly, plug and ball valves.
+Some rotary valves may allow for a broader rotational range and feature additional positions.
+Examples of rotary valve types include butterfly, plug, and ball valves.

 Linear

-Linear valves use a flow obstructer &#; such as a disc, slat or diaphragm &#; that moves in a straight line to start, stop or adjust flow through a piping system.
-These valves can be separated into two distinct types: rising stem (multi-turn) and axial.
+Linear valves operate using a flow obstructer—like a disc, slat, or diaphragm—that moves in a straight line to initiate, cease, or adjust fluid movement through a piping system.
+These valves can be further segmented into two distinct forms: rising stem (multi-turn) and axial.

-Multi-turn linear valves work particularly well in control applications and include globe valves, gate valves and needle valves.
-Axial valves, such as coaxial and angle seat valves, are fast-acting and used primarily in on/off process applications.
+Dual-turn linear valves are particularly suited for control functions and encompass globe valves, gate valves, and needle valves.
+On the other hand, axial valves, including coaxial and angle seat valves, are fast-operating and chiefly employed in on/off processing applications.

 Self-actuated

-Common self-actuated valves include relief valves, safety valves, check valves and steam traps.
+Common types of self-actuated valves include relief valves, safety valves, check valves, and steam traps.

 Butterfly Valve: The Ultimate Guide to Choosing the Right ...